Not All Edges are Equally Robust: Evaluating the Robustness of Ranking-Based Federated Learning: Experiment Result

 \textbf{Impact of non-IID degree.} We consider the attack impact of different non-IID degrees ranging from 0.1 to 1 on MNIST datasets.
 The hyperparameter $\beta$ dictates the extent of non-IID, where a smaller $\beta$ suggests a higher non-IID degree.
 We assume 20\% of the clients are malicious and analyze the effects of all model poisoning attacks.
 The results depicted in Fig. \ref{fig:non-iid} demonstrate that our VEM surpasses other existing attacks in terms of effectiveness across all levels of non-IID data distribution.
 Notably, as the non-IID degree increases, the impact of our attack, along with the performance gap between our attack and the others, also increases.

+Here, we provide a detailed explanation of why our attack remains effective in the non-IID setting.
+As discussed in Section \ref{sec:eva_estimation}, our historical estimation achieves the desired performance, ensuring that the non-IID nature of the data does not significantly hinder our attack.
+Moreover, our attack performs even better as the non-IID rate increases.
+This is because higher non-IID levels weaken the consensus among benign clients, leading to a decrease in $\overline{w}_{\text{max}}$ and an increase in $\overline{w}_{\text{min}}$ in Eq. \ref{eq:theorem}.
+This expansion of the vulnerable edge range reduces our attack’s dependence on specific edges, as we can effectively identify most of them.
+Additionally, diminished consensus among benign clients makes edges more susceptible to manipulation, further increasing the success rate of our attack.

 \textbf{Impact of the percentage of malicious clients.} Fig. \ref{fig:malicious-rate} shows the attack impacts of different percentages of malicious clients varied from 5\% to 25\% conducted on the MNIST dataset.
 We note that our attacks outperform the existing attacks by large margins in 47 out of 50 cases, with the gap ranging from 1\% to 48\%.
 For all of the AGRs, with an increasing percentage of malicious clients, the impacts of our attack and the gaps between our attack and existing attacks increase.
+Table. \ref{tab:mal_rate_more_dataset} shows attack impact on more datasets with malicious rate ranking from 10\% to 25\%.

 \textbf{Impact of the number of clients.}

 Fig. \ref{fig:client} (a) shows the attack impact of different numbers of total clients involved in the FL training on the MNIST dataset with FRL defense.
 In each round, we randomly select 2.5\% of the total clients for training.
 We observe that the total number of clients has almost no impact on the effectiveness of our attack.